blackxored/apollo-link-logger/README.md

 We base our code style on [AirBnB's style guide][airbnb-style] and we check with [ESLint][eslint] and automatically format our code with [Prettier][prettier].

-## Api Reference

-If the api is external, link to api documentation.
-If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.
-Pointing to live documentation (such as GraphiQL URL if you're using GraphQL) it's more than helpful.

 ## License

 This project is licensed under the MIT License - see the [license] file for details.

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc

 ## Contributing